 - 1. ACCESSORY, allows the electrical accessories such as the radio to operate while the engine is not running. - 2.
 LOCK, locks the steering wheel, automatic transmission gearshift lever and allows key removal. - 3.
 OFF, shuts off the engine and all accessories without locking the steering wheel.

-- 4. ON, all electrical circuits operational.
-Warning lights illuminated.
-Key position when driving. - 5.
-START, cranks the engine.
+5. START, cranks the engine.
 Release the key as soon as the engine